Starboy-Sharma/sprint-voter-frontend/Readme.md

 ## TODO
 [☑️] Teams page load user teams data with their member name from the database.
 [☑️] On Click of Start planning redirect user to Chat Component.
-[ ] Create a room on the base of the team Id.
+[☑️] Create a room on the base of the team Id.
-[⚒️] Create Chat Component.
+[☑️] Create Chat Component.
-[ ] Create Choose Card Component.
+[☑️] Create Choose Card Component.
+[⚒️👷] Update Sprint title and description dynamically and pass with the socket connection.
+[ ] Add team members
+[ ] Show conditional view for team manager and members.
+[ ] History Component.
+[ ] Show the voting result when the user gives his vote with their name.